 We want you to enjoy the sun safely.
 Here are some useful tips:

 - spend time in the shade between 11am and 3pm

 You can’t give lectures, sermons or any kind of performance on Bournemouth, Christchurch or Poole beaches.

+Ball games must be kept on the beach and not on the promenades.
 Please consider other people when playing games on the beach.

 Please consider other people and keep any music to a reasonable volume.
-If your music can be heard within fifty feet of its source, a Seafront Ranger may ask you to turn it down.
+If your music can be heard within fifty feet of its source, a Seafront Ranger will ask you to turn it down.

 Climbing on walls, fences and cliffs